MiyakoYakota/SpotiPy/README.md

 # SpotiPy
-A proxyless, multi-threaded Spotify account checker that abuses Spotifies weak use of CSRF tokens for human verification
+A proxyless, multi-threaded Spotify account checker that abuses Spotify's weak use of CSRF tokens for human verification